bluematador/bluematador-metrics-client-js/README.md

 The `gauge` method returns a Promise and can be chained on with `.then()` and `.catch()`

-If the Metric is successfully sent to Blue Matador's Agent the `.then()` response will always be `Metric successfully sent`
+If the Metric is successfully sent to the Blue Matador Agent the `.then()` response will always be `"Metric successfully sent"`

 ```
 const blueMatador = require('blue-matador-metric-exporter');